EpocDotFr/connectfour-master-server/api.md

 #### Success (`2xx`)

 The output can be different regarding the resource.
 It can be a HTTP response code `204` (no content).
 It can be a `200` or `201` with JSON output.
-Read the resource doc.
+Read the resource's doc.

 #### Client error (`4xx`)